sriramrokkam/k8s-training/kubernetes/exercise_03_deployment.md

 ## Step 4: update & rollback
 Now that you already know the `rollout status/history` commands, let's take a look at `undo`.

 Similar to the previous step, initiate another update while monitoring the rollout status (`kubectl rollout status deployment/nginx`) in parallel.
-However this time set the image version to an not existing tag.
+However, this time set the image version to an not existing tag.
 It could be a typo like `mianlin` or something completely different.

 When listing the pods you should get one pod with an `ImagePullBackOff` error and the rollout should be stuck with the update of 1 new replica.